Mushroom Swiss Quiche

 To me, quiche is one of those misunderstood foods.
 Many times they are placed on tea party tables or served in ladies’ brunch-style settings.
 But quiche is more than just a delicate dish to be served at only the uppity parties.
 It can be a hearty meal with lots of flavors.

 Often they are filled with all the goodness as an entire meal.
 Meats, dairy, veggies, and carbohydrates.
 This Mushroom and Swiss Quiche is delicious and served hot or chilled.
-Which makes it a perfect summer meal whether you are having people over or looking for a great way to have leftover lunches in a snap.
+This makes it a perfect summer meal whether you are having people over or looking for a great way to have leftover lunches in a snap.

 - It is easy to whip up and filling enough to be a meal in itself.